yallen99/PocketWorldsUI/README.md

 <h2>Inventory UI & Inventory Component</h2>
 @todo
 <h2>Pocket Worlds RT</h2>
+<h3> Shortcut to Code </h3>
+The PR below has the information on how to set up the most basic version of the Pocket Worlds with the UI:
 First Implementation PR >> https://github.com/yallen99/PocketWorldsUI/pull/2

+<b>How it works: the basics</b>
+What the Pocket Worlds plugin provides is easily streaming additional levels into the curren world and capturing a set Actor onto a render target.
+The flow is:
+1. The "Pocket" Level is created and streamed in
+2. The Level contains an actor which we want to capture, which is passed to the Pocket Capture
+3. The Pocket Capture takes a "capture" / snapshot of this object (only!) and gives us back the Render Target Texture.

+With the Render Texture from the Pocket Capture object we can then create a (masked) material to display in the UI (or anywhere else).

+<b>What the plugin <i>didn't</i> provide </b>
+The good part about the Pocket Worlds is that it is managed by a World Subsystem which can be retrieved from anywhere.
+In the subsystem we have an array of the Pocket Captures created so far.
+<i>However</i>, the Pocket captures have no unique identifier, and the array is private, with no getter, in the subsystem.
+To be able to differentiate between different captures, I added:
+* A Gameplay Tag Id to the Pocket Capture object (similar to Josh's approach, who extended the class and made his own.
+I did think, however, this is a trivial, useful change, that deserves to exist in the plugin)
+* A getter by id in the subsystem so we can retrieve the exact capture that we want from the list

 <h2>UI Navigation on the grid</h2>
 @todo